NEW YORK (AP) — By the time Wade Davis was done for the night, the New York Yankees' hitting woes were over.

 Eric Hosmer hit an RBI double with two outs in the eighth for the Royals.

-Page 2 of 2 - It wasn't all good news for the Yankees.
+It wasn't all good news for the Yankees.
 Depleted by injuries all season, New York had two more players get banged up in slumping Travis Hafner and speedy Brett Gardner.

 Hafner came out of the game with a bruised left foot, while Gardner departed with a bruised right leg after getting hit by a pitch for the second time.
 The team said X-rays on both were negative and they were day to day.